 Deut 34:5 Having caught a glimpse of the ‘promised land’, Moses dies on Mt Nebo in c.1406BC.

-Chapel on the summit of Mt Nebo (Tom Neys)
+Moses Memorial Church on the summit of Mt Nebo (Tom Neys)

 Deut 34:6-12 He is buried at the foot of Mt Nebo on the Plains of Moab opposite the town of Beth Peor (‘Temple of Peor’).
 Joshua - Moses’ assistant - is appointed in his place.